overhangio/tutor/docs/troubleshooting.rst

     tutor images build

 All build commands should now make use of the newly configured builder.
-To later revert to the default builder, run ``docker buildx use default``.
+To later revert to the default builder, run ``docker context use default``.